mdxpl/htmx-bundle-monorepo/docs/index.md

 ];
 ```

 Usage
 ============

 1. Inject `HtmxRequest` parameter to the action method.
 2. Build the request using `HtmxResponseBuilder`.
-3. Use `HtmxTrait` to return the response.
-4. Use [htmx attributes](https://htmx.org/reference/#attributes) in your templates.
+3. Use [htmx attributes](https://htmx.org/reference/#attributes) in your templates.
-5. Check the following examples to see how to use it.
+4. Check the following examples to see how to use it.

 Examples
 ============